vishaltak/gitlab-development-kit/doc/howto/nginx.md

 # NGINX

-Installing and configuring NGINX allows you to enable HTTPS, HTTP/2 as well as greater flexibility around HTTP routing.
+Installing and configuring NGINX allows you to enable HTTPS (with SSL/TLS), HTTP/2 as well as greater flexibility around HTTP routing.

 ## Install dependencies